+I understand that it is my responsibility to attend classes and follow school procedures in the event of an absence.
+I further understand that attendance laws have changed.

+Print Student Name: Grade: Student Signature: Date:

+PARENT AGREEMENT

-I understand that it is my responsibility to attend classes and follow further understand that attendance laws have changed. w school procedures in the event of an absence Tarther understand that attendance laws have changed.
-Print Student Name: Grade: Student Signature: Date: PARENT AGREEM IENT I understand that it is my responsibility to encourage my child to a procedures with my child, and I understand the consequences as the ◆ On the day of a full-day absence, I will call the elementary Schoothey are absent. ol Office before my child is absent or on the day If notification is received AFTER the date the child was missing it is unexcused per state law. ♦ Any unexcused absence will result in receiving a Truancy Citation n and will be referred to Moccasin Court I have read the student handbook and discussed this ag reement with my student.
-Print Parent/Guardian Name: Parent /Guardian Signature: Home Phone: Date:
+I understand that it is my responsibility to encourage my child to attend all classes.
+I have reviewed the attendance procedures with my child, and I understand the consequences as they relate to absenteeism.

+- On the day of a full-day absence, I will call the elementary School Office before my child is absent or on the day they are absent. - If notification is received AFTER the date the child was missing it is unexcused per state law. - Any unexcused absence will result in receiving a Truancy Citation and will be referred to Moccasin Court

+I have read the student handbook and discussed this agreement with my student.

+Print Parent/Guardian Name:

+Parent /Guardian Signature:

+Home Phone: Date: